madchatta/Fire-Fly/README.md

 # Fire-Fly(in progress)
 ## Overview
 This is a personal project using esp32 to water my garden while im away.
-The system contains a central stataion and multiple node- one for each raised bed
+The system contains a central station and multiple nodes - one for each raised bed
 ___

 ## Components